-As discussed previously, the chaining of attacks that takes place with PwnKit elevates initial access to full control of a vulnerable machine, at which point the bad actor can carry out their objectives or use the machine as a springboard to move further into the network.
+PwnKit allows attackers to convert the toehold they may have gained on a network into a real foothold by ensuring their malicious program or command is executed with the highest system privileges available.
+The chaining of attacks that takes place with PwnKit elevates initial access to full control of a vulnerable machine, at which point the bad actor can carry out their objectives or use the machine as a springboard to move further into the network.

-With this being a two-stage attack, it gives organizations some time to address their vulnerable systems – before any full compromise.
+With this being a two-stage attack, it gives organizations some time to address their vulnerable systems – before full compromise.
 However, the focus is typically around external threats, with less attention given to the possibility of an insider threat, where actors would typically already possess physical or authorized access to machines.
 Such an insider has perfect access to launch the PwnKit exploit.

 However, the nature of the PwnKit vulnerability does not lend itself to every type of insider threat, so it’s important to understand where it runs the risk of being abused.